sickle-in-africa/big-data-epidemiology/README.md

 * [r-novice-inflammation](https://sickle-in-africa.github.io/bde.r-novice-inflammation/): an introduction to scientific computing with R
 * [sql-novice-survey](https://sickle-in-africa.github.io/bde.sql-novice-survey/): an introduction to databases with SQL
 * [statistical learning](https://www.statlearning.com/): an introduction to machine learning in R (advanced)
+* [exploratory data analysis](https://r4ds.had.co.nz/): an introduction to exploratory data analysis in R
+* [probability and statistics](http://bio5495.wustl.edu/Probability/Readings/DeGroot4thEdition.pdf): in introduction to the mathematics of probability and statistics

+## Web-based computing resources (no installation)

+* [google cloud shell](https://cloud.google.com/shell): an online bash shell for learning to use the command line
+* [r studio cloud](https://rstudio.cloud/): a cloud version of the populatio RStudio IDE for R
+* [google colab](https://colab.research.google.com/): an online python notebook and interpreter